saltukalakus/PixelLock/README.md

 ![PixelLock](https://github.com/saltukalakus/PixelLock/blob/main/PixelLock.jpeg)

+PixelLock allows you to securely store your pictures and then later retrieve them using a secret key only you know.

-PixelLock is a command-line tool for encrypting and decrypting image files using AES-256 encryption in CBC mode.
-It allows you to securely encrypt image files and later decrypt them using a secret key.
+It is a command-line tool for encrypting and decrypting image files using AES-256 encryption in CBC mode.
+It stores the encrypted file in a readable BASE64-encoded format.

-The file format detection is supported for JPEG, PNG, and GIF.
-The file type is appended to the output file during decryption, so you don't necessarily need to pass it.
-See the example below.
+The file type detection is supported for JPEG, PNG, and GIF.
+The type is extracted from the encrypted file after decryption.
+That is handy as you may not know the file type of an encrypted file.

 ### Build Requirements
 - Rust (1.87.0 or later)